> Folk Music > Songs > The Scranky Black Farmer

 ; Ballad Index

 Ewan MacColl sang The Scranky Black Farmer in 1961 on his Folkways album Bothy Ballads of Scotland.
-He commented:
+He noted:

 Until recently it was common for East-Anglian countrymen to spend part of the year working on the land and part working .on the sea as herring-fishermen.
 In N.E.
 Scotland, however, this was never the practice, the two communities always being sharply divided.
 Consequently it is unusual to find in the bothy singer’s repertoire a song in which the seaman’s attitude to farm-work is expressed.